cbfrance/christopherbfrance.com/content/posts/2009/9/bookmarks.md

 I have been keeping track of things that are interesting on Delicious for some time now.

-Here's my top tags from September 2009 in case you are interested in checking out <a href="http://delicious.com/unthinkingly">my Delicious feed</a>.
+Here're my top tags from September 2009 in case you are interested in checking out <a href="http://delicious.com/unthinkingly">my Delicious feed</a>.

 * design 425
 * development 174